Japricity/IBM-Data-Science-Professional-Certificate/C1 What is Data Science?/M1/knowledge summary.md

 To explain regression, the speaker offers a relatable analogy using a taxi ride as an example.
 They describe how the base fare is a constant, while the fare for distance and time are variable and calculated through a relationship.
 Regression allows us to compute the constant and the relationship between distance/time and fare.

 Overall, the speaker provides a simplified and relatable explanation of regression while expressing their enthusiasm for various concepts in data science.
+## Cloud for Data Science
+The article discusses how cloud computing has revolutionized data science by providing a central storage system and advanced computing algorithms that bypass the physical limitations of computers and systems.
+Cloud allows data scientists to store large amounts of data and deploy advanced computing algorithms, even if they don't have access to advanced machines or their own computing environment.

+One of the key advantages of cloud computing is that it allows multiple entities to work with the same data simultaneously, regardless of their location.
+The centralization of information, algorithms, tools, and answers in the cloud makes it easier for collaborators in different locations to work together on producing a solution.

+Cloud-based technologies are accessible from everywhere and can be used from laptops, tablets, and even phones, making collaboration easier than ever before.
+The article also notes that big tech companies like IBM, Amazon, and Google offer cloud platforms that allow data scientists to become familiar with cloud-based technologies in a pre-built environment.

+Using the cloud for data science allows for instant access to open-source technologies like Apache Spark, without the need to install and configure them locally.
+Cloud computing also provides access to the most up-to-date tools and libraries without worrying about maintaining them and ensuring that they are up-to-date.

+In summary, cloud computing is a godsend for data scientists, as it provides a central storage system and advanced computing algorithms that bypass the physical limitations of computers and systems.
+It allows multiple entities to work with the same data simultaneously, regardless of their location, and it provides instant access to open-source technologies and up-to-date tools and libraries.